LimePoint/opschain-docs/docs/reference/concepts/automated_changes.md

+---
+sidebar_position: 4
+description: Learn about automating the creation and execution of changes with OpsChain.
+---

-# Setting up automated changes
+# Automated changes

 This guide takes you through creating automated changes in OpsChain.